-- A. The use of historical data in developing the model shall be supported by rigorous methods published in currently accepted scientific literature. - B. Modeled and historical results shall reflect agreement using currently accepted scientific and statistical methods.

-Many aspects of model development and implementation involve fitting a probability distribution to historical data for use in generating stochastic storms.
-Such fitted models should be checked to ensure that the distributions are reasonable.
+- A. The use of historical data in developing the model shall be supported by rigorous methods published in currently accepted scientific literature. - B. Modeled and historical results shall reflect agreement using currently accepted scientific and statistical methods in the appropriate disciplines. - Purpose: Many aspects of model development and implementation involve fitting a probability distribution to historical data for use in generating stochastic storms.
+Such fitted models should_shall be checked to ensure that the distributions are reasonable.
 The chi-square goodness-of-fit test may not be a rigorous methodology for demonstrating the reasonableness of models of historical data.